 Let's start with one of the books we are so very much looking forward to !
 Another addition to the Delightful Dorie Greenspan's repertoire of amazing books!
-Coming out October 23rd, and we cannot wait to get our hands on it.

-When it comes to one of our favourite Paris chefs and the ultimate French food blogger, no-one explains David Lebovitz's new book better than the man himself.
+When it comes to one of our favourite Paris chefs and the ultimate French food blogger, no-one explains David Lebovitz's book better than the man himself.

 "After a decade of living in Paris, it was time to make my dream come true: To own my own home in Paris, complete with my dream kitchen.
 Undertaking such a task anywhere can be overwhelming, but doing so in a city with unique customs, and having to learn a brain-draining amount of vocabulary for bank terms, hardware, tools, appliances, and fixtures, was a lesson in patience and perseverance.
 (Or some might say, a recipe for disaster!)
 L’appart tells the story, an uproarious comedy of errors, of making my home in Paris, seasoned with a soupçon of delicious recipes."

 Don't Be A Tourist In Paris

 Messy Nessy Chic - The Cabinet of Curiosities, is a quirky sensation of a blog, attracting an avid readership thanks to its wonderful collection of tips and tales.
 Now, the Messy Nessy Chic guide, Don't Be A Tourist In Paris showcases all the very best (and least known) address in the city, as well as underrated museums, glimpses of historic Paris, a suburban Paris ghost town, Paris movies, budget options and real Q&As from readers!
 Like the blog which started it all, this is a real cabinet of curiosities.

 The New Paris